Brazil's president proclaims innocence at impeachment trial

-Dilma Rousseff’s much anticipated appearance before senators who will decide this week whether to permanently remove her from office was characterized by the same defiance she has shown throughout an impeachment process that has divided Latin America’s most populous nation.
+Dilma Rousseff’s much anticipated appearance before senators who will decide as early as Tuesday whether to permanently remove her from office was characterized by the same defiance she has shown throughout an impeachment process that has divided Latin America’s most populous nation.
 But it was also more civil than the three previous impeachment trial sessions, when lawmakers from both sides got into heated exchanges.

-After 12 hours, she was still answering questions from senators late Monday night.

 “I know I will be judged, but my conscience is clear.
 I did not commit a crime,” Rousseff told senators who listened intently, in contrast to the chamber’s usual raucousness.